SilvaJ17/SilvaJ17/README.md

   <a href="https://www.linkedin.com/in/jorgelsilvajr/">LinkedIn</a>
 </p>

----
+ ~ I'm a frontend dev and Trainer part of L&D. I Love trinkering with Techonolgy and seeing how we can use it to solve everyday problems! throughly enjoy helpping other learn and the discover the potential in themselfs.

+  ~ Frontend Dev currently building my skilling, expanding my knloage and branching intp freelancing.

+  ~Trainer I teach basic Networking at a call Center.

-- 😄 My Pronouns: He/Him
+~ 😄 My Pronouns: He/Him
-- 🤔 I’m looking for help with ...
 - 🔭 I’m currently working on ...
+Projects from FrontendMentor
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
 - 💬 Ask me about:
 - 📫 How to reach me:
-- ⚡ Fun fact: I Love One Piece!
+- ⚡ Fun fact: Lofi is my Jam When I need to get focused.

- I'm a frontend dev and Trainer part of L&D. I Love trinkering with with techonlogy and see how it work!